 LiDAR data was used to refine the physical operability inventory within TFL 6 through the LBB process (detailed in Section 5.2.1).
 A key element of this update involved projecting future roads to support conventional harvesting activities.
 The goal is to minimize road construction for future harvests; therefore, these projected roads represent the most practical and anticipated network.
 These projections are then integrated into the modelling dataset.
-When harvest areas overlap with these future roads, the available timber volume within the designated road right-of-way will be reduced.
+When harvest areas overlap with these future roads, the THLB within the designated road right-of-way will be reduced in the next rotation.

-Table 41 details the projected road network required for accessing conventionally harvested blocks within TFL 6.
+Table 43 details the projected road network required for accessing conventionally harvested blocks within TFL 6.

-Table 41 Future Roads Projected for TFL 6
+Table 43 Future Roads Projected for TFL 6

+=

-Description Gross Area (ha) Productive Area (ha) Area Reduction (ha) Future Roads 2,136 2,050 1,436
+Description Gross Area (ha) Productive Area (ha) Area Reduction (ha)

+Future Roads 2,136 2,048 1,424